-All fresh fruit and vegetables are five stars!
+All fresh (and frozen) fruit and vegetables are five stars!

 Did you know?